raml2html/raml2html/README.md

 });
 ```

-#### Using your processing function, for when you want to use another template language
+#### Using your own processing function, for when you want to use another template language
 ```
 /**
  * config should be an object with at least an `processRamlObj` property which is a function that receives the raw RAML